ibm-cloud-docs/key-protect/grant-access-keys.md

 To get the ID for a specific key, you can:

 - [Access the {{site.data.keyword.keymanagementserviceshort}} GUI](/docs/key-protect?topic=key-protect-view-keys#view-keys-gui)
-to browse the keys that are stored in your service instance.
+to browse the keys that are stored in your {{site.data.keyword.keymanagementserviceshort}} instance.
 - [Use the {{site.data.keyword.keymanagementserviceshort}} API](/docs/key-protect?topic=key-protect-view-keys#retrieve-keys-api)
 to retrieve a list of your keys, along with metadata about the keys.